 Probably the most exciting trend is the advancement and development of battery-electric trains.
 Intermodal freight companies are racing to bring the first electric Intermodal train to market – for both intercity and intermodal transportation services.

-In November 2021, CN Railway purchased Wabtec’s FLXdrive battery-electric freight locomotive, the first 100-percent battery heavy-haul engine for the region in support of CN’s sustainability objectives.
+In November 2021, CN Railway purchased Wabtec’s FLXdrive battery-electric freight locomotive, the region’s first 100-percent battery heavy-haul engine, in support of CN’s sustainability objectives.

 This new technology is an essential building block in moving toward a lower carbon future.